premthomas/keras-image-classification/README.md

   2. Keeping training time to a minimum.
 Minimum is subjective.
 Here, we are keeping the training time between 6-8 hours.
 Any model that takes longer would be difficult to use for prediction and testing of results at the end of the day.
   3. Using the least amount of resources possible.
 We are talking about limitations of the computer that is being used.
 Basis recommendations from leaders in the research space, the computers that we are using will be slightly higher that the minimum system requirements but a lot lower than the recommended systems.
 Please look at the section on System Configuration for more details.

-Our target accuracy will be anything over 90%.
+Our target (test) accuracy will be anything over 90%.

 ## 2. Learnings so far ...
 On the offset, let me remind you that we have three months to complete this project.